Constanza Ceruti

-María Constanza Ceruti (born 11 January 1973 in Buenos Aires, Argentina) is an anthropologist and mountaineer from Argentina, who has done more than 80 field surveys, most of them as part of National Geographic teams in Andean regions of Argentina, Chile, Bolivia, Ecuador and Peru.
-Her most important finding are the Children of Llullaillaco, considered the best preserved mummies in the world by the Guinness World Records.
+María Constanza Ceruti (born 11 January 1973 in Buenos Aires, Argentina) is an Argentine anthropologist and mountaineer, who has done more than 80 field surveys, most of them as part of National Geographic teams in Andean regions of Argentina, Chile, Bolivia, Ecuador and Peru.
+Her most important findings are the Children of Llullaillaco, considered the best preserved mummies in the world by the Guinness World Records.
 She is also the first woman worldwide to specialize in high-altitude archaeology, studying Inca ceremonial centers on the summits of Andean peaks above 6000 meters.
 She is a pioneer in the anthropological study of sacred mountains around the world, and in the emerging field of glacial archaeology.

 She is a scientific researcher in the National Scientific and Technical Research Council (CONICET) of Argentina, founder and director pro bono of the Institute of High Mountain Research and a professor of Inca Archaeology at the Catholic University of Salta (UCASAL).

-Ceruti is the first woman to specialize in the field of high-altitude archaeology.
+Ceruti is the first woman to specialise in the field of high-altitude archaeology.
 As an archaeologist, she has excavated Inca Empire ceremonial centers on the summits of the Andes.
 As an anthropologist, she has been studying hundreds of sacred mountains in diverse parts of the world, looking at their role in religion, mythology, folklore, identity and tourism.

 She has done more than 80 field surveys, many with National Geographic teams in Argentina, Chile, Bolivia, Ecuador and Peru.

 Much of her research takes place on sites that have never been explored before.

 She has conducted research on sacred mountains and the world´s religions in the Nepal Himalayas, India, Thailand, Australia, New Zealand, Hawai, Egypt, Morocco, Turkey, Greece, Croacia, Norway, Italy, France, Spain, Ireland, Scotland, England, Greenland, Canada, Alaska, United States, Mexico, Costa Rica, Ecuador, Brazil, Peru and Chile.
-Her work has significant impact in many areas of research.
+Her work has a significant impact in many areas of research.

 Education

-Born in the city of Buenos Aires on 11 January 1973, Constanza Ceruti studied in the University of Buenos Aires, graduating with the university's Gold Medal and a degree in anthropology in 1996.
+Born in the city of Buenos Aires on 11 January 1973, Constanza Ceruti studied at the University of Buenos Aires, graduating with the university's Gold Medal and a degree in anthropology in 1996.
 In October 2001 she earned her doctorate cum laude at the National University of Cuyo, the first person to specialize in high altitude archeology.